Ransomware Protection and Removal

 Action Item: start or improve your ransomware protection plan.
-Keep several read-only data backup copies offline to restore files, after ransomware is detected and removed.
+Keep several read-only data backup copies offline to restore files, after the ransomware is detected and removed.

 Disclaimer: Following the recommendations in this article does not guarantee protection from all ransomware or other malware.
-Follow cyber security best practices to minimize lost time, resources, revenue, customers and business reputation damage.
+Follow cybersecurity best practices to minimize lost time, resources, revenue, customers and business reputation damage.
 Products or services mentioned are not endorsements.
 Conduct due diligence before purchase.

-Image credits: 1,2,5,6,7,8 images from government websites, in public domain.
+Image credits: 1,2,5,6,7,8 images from government websites, in the public domain.
 3,4 manufacturer product photos, Fair Use for commentary and public education, no affiliation.